 He /she should prepare a detailed unit cum period plan in the suggested format.
 He /she should prepare period wise interactive questions in advance.
 Children’s responses should be elicited and written on the board.
 This activity should help the children in generating the language.

-Hence the teacher has to prepare ample questions for each period.
-After completion of teaching, he / she shall note the reflections in the plan.
-The reflections should include the performance of the children, the suitability of the process followed in the class.
+Hence, the teacher has to prepare ample questions for each period.
+After teaching is completed, he/she shall note the reflections in the plan.
+The reflections should include the children’s performance and the suitability of the process followed in the class.

-Text -book is a book that is prescribed to be taught over a period of time.
-This is usually one academic year.
-At the school level, all the lessons in the text-book need to be taught.
-This demands taking into account the time available for teaching the book and number of units included in the book.
+A textbook is a book that is prescribed to be taught over a period of time, usually one academic year.
+At the school level, all the lessons in the textbook need to be taught.
+This demands taking into account the time available for teaching the book and the number of units included in the book.

 For successful transaction in the classroom, the teacher has to plan and prepare for it.
 Before going for transaction of a unit, the teacher should read the entire unit thoroughly and identify the possible discourses.
 He/should prepare a detailed unit cum period plan in the suggested format.

-He/she should prepare period wise interactive questions in advance.
-Children’s responses should be elicited and written on the board.
-This activity should help the children in generating the language.
-Hence the teacher has to prepare ample questions for each period.
+He/she should prepare interactive questions for each period in advance.
+The children’s responses should be elicited and written on the board.
+This activity should help the children generate language.
+Hence, the teacher has to prepare ample questions for each period.

-After completion of teaching, he / she shall note the reflections in the plan.
-The reflections should include the performance of the children and the suitability of the process followed in the class.
+After teaching is completed, he/she shall note the reflections in the plan.
+The reflections should include the children’s performance and the suitability of the class process.

-Objective of Planning: By the end of this unit the student-teachers will be able understand the importance of planning. to prepare the annual plan. to prepare the unit plan. to prepare the period plan. to plan and prepare different kinds of teaching learning materials.
+Objective of Planning: By the end of this unit, the student-teachers will be able to understand the importance of planning, including preparing the annual plan, the unit plan, the period plan, and different kinds of teaching-learning materials.

-To use different teaching learning materials in their classrooms. to use digital resources and digital classrooms. understands the importance of online resources. design his own activities for introducing and practicing language components. engage learners in language games to train them in different language items.
+They should design their own activities for introducing and practicing language components.
+They should engage learners in language games to train them in different language items.

 Importance of Planning

-A teacher can calculate and assess whether the number of working hours are sufficient for the topics to be covered.
-This activity helps in preparing the time-table.
-Teachers follow the time oriented planning according to the school calendar.
+A teacher can calculate and assess whether the number of working hours is sufficient for the topics to be covered.
+This activity helps in preparing the timetable.
+Teachers follow time-oriented planning according to the school calendar.

-There are two types of planning schedules, long term and short term.
-The year plan and unit plan are long term plans and a lesson plan is a short term plan as a teacher prepares for the class on a day to day basis or on a weekly basis.
-Year plan and unit plan are the regular planning activities whereas lesson planning is a specific and specialized activity.
-The year plan and unit plan is done at macro level.
+There are two types of planning schedules: long-term and short-term.
+The year plan and unit plan are long-term plans, and a lesson plan is a short-term plan as a teacher prepares for the class on a day-to-day or weekly basis.